-CAREER READINESS Competency EXAMPLE BEHAVIORS DEMONSTRATING THE Competency SAMPLE BEHAVIORAL-BASED QUESTIONS (BBQS) Critical Thinking Identify and respond to needs based upon an understanding of situational context and logical analysis of relevant information.
+CAREER READINESS Competency EXAMPLE BEHAVIORS DEMONSTRATING THE COMPETENCY SAMPLE BEHAVIORAL-BASED QUESTIONS (BBQS) Critical Thinking Identify and respond to needs based upon an understanding of situational context and logical analysis of relevant information.
 Give an example of a time you used good judgment and logic to solve a problem.
 Tell me abut a difficult decision you have had to make and the reasoning you used to make the decision.
 Tell me about a time when you worked in a situation where rules or guidelines were not explicit.
 How did you accomplish the task and what guided your decision-making process?
 Communication Clearly and effectively exhange information, ideas, facts, and perspectiver with persons inside and outside of an organization.
 Describe a time in which you were able to influence someone's opinion.
 Tell me about a time when you successfully delivered a presentation.
 Discuss an effective written document or report you completed.
 What made it successful?
 Tell me about a time when you did not communicate well.
 What did you learn from it?
-Teamwork TeamworkBuild and maintain collaborative relationships to work effectively toward common goals, while appreciating diverse viewpoints and shared responsibilities.• Tell me about a ti and maintained a or client.
-What w • Describe how you organization's or • Tell me about a ti team.
-What was team?
-Technology Tell me about a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so develop technical skills with a so What was your learning process Provide an example of a time when you so that was your learning process Provide an example of a time when you so that was your learning process Provide an example of a time when you so that was your learning process Provide an example of a time when you so that was your learning process Provide an example of a time when you so that you work and adapt technology.
-Have you ever had to introduce a or technology to a group of peop please explain you method.
+Teamwork Build and maintain collaborative relationships to work effectively toward common goals, while appreciating diverse viewpoints and shared responsibilities.
+Tell me about a time when you successful built and maintained a relationship with a coworker or client.
+What were your strategies?
+Describe how you have contributed to an organization's or employer's mission.
+Tell me about a time when you worked on a team.
+What was your role and impact on the team?
+Technology Understand an leverage technologies ethically to enhance efficiencies, complete tasks, and accomplish goals.
+Tell me about a time when you sought to develop technical skills with a software or tool.
+What was your learning process?
+Provide an example of a time when you had to change how you work and adapt to a new technology.
+Have you ever had to introduce a new process or technology to a group of people?
+If so, please explain you method.